 Grace McCune, Undergraduate Student

-I am a sophomore majoring in Psychology with a certificate in Criminal Justice.
+I am a senior majoring in Psychology with a certificate in Criminal Justice.
 I have always loved working with children, so when I heard about this lab opportunity I was overjoyed.
 I have had a lot of experience working with children.
 I have worked at a summer camp for the past two years and have been a tutor for children in the Madison area.
 I also am the Assistant Philanthropy Chairwoman for my sorority and we work to raise money for St. Jude Children’s Research Hospital.
 I’m still unsure of what my plans will be after I graduate, but I am hopeful that this lab experience will help me in making my future decision.
 I am super excited to be working in the Infant Learning Lab!

 Emily Cummings, Undergraduate Student

 I am a senior majoring in Communication Sciences and Disorders with a certificate in Teaching English to Speakers of Other Languages.
 Once I complete my degree, I plan to attend graduate school to pursue a career as a speech-language pathologist.
 After taking the course Language Development in Children and Adolescents, I was captivated and knew I wanted to explore the topic further.
 I love working with kids and enjoy gaining valuable research experience as a part of the Infant Learning Lab team!

 I am a junior majoring in Linguistics and Spanish at UW-Madison.
 I hope after graduation to attend graduate school and continue my studies in Linguistics.
 I have always enjoyed working with kids.
 I love goofing off with them and watching them experience and learn new things.
 I took a special interest in how children acquire language after being blown away by Dr. Saffran’s guest lecture on language acquisition in my child psychology class.
 I am very excited to join this research team, and look forward to being a part of its findings.